bvaughn/react-virtualized/docs/VirtualScroll.md

 VirtualScroll has no way of knowing when its underlying list data has changed since it only receives a `rowHeight` property.
 If the `rowHeight` is a number it can compare before and after values but if it is a function that comparison is error prone.
 In the event that a dynamic `rowHeight` function is in use and the row heights have changed this function should be manually called by the "smart" container parent.

-##### scrollToRow(rowIndex)

-Scroll the list to ensure the row at the specified index is visible.
-This method exists so that a user can forcefully scroll to the same row twice.
-(The `scrollToIndex` property would not change in that case and so it would not be picked up by VirtualScroll.)

-##### setScrollTop(scrollTop)

-Set the `scrollTop` position within the inner scroll container.

-Normally it is best to let `VirtualScroll` manage this properties or to use a method like `scrollToRow`.
-This method enables `VirtualScroll` to be scroll-synced to another react-virtualized component though.
-It is appropriate to use in that case.

 ### Class names

 The VirtualScroll component supports the following static class names